Make a USB Bootable Sugar on a Stick Flash Drive

 • Save your changes and then reboot.

-If all goes well, you should now be booting into your own portable Sugar on a Stick (SoaS).
+If all goes well, you should now be booting into your own portable Sugar from your USB flash drive.
 Enjoy!